itzmeanjan/pubsub/README.md

 ## Stress Testing

-For stress testing the system, I wrote one generic [program](./stress) which makes running tests very configurable using CLI argument combinations.
+For stress testing the system, I wrote one configurable [program](./stress) which makes running tests easy using various CLI argument combination.

 Run it using with